svraman1991/data-512-homework_2/README.md

 2) US States by Region - US Census Bureau.xlsx - the division and region information for the states
 3) NST-EST2022-POP.xlsx - the 2022 population estimates for US States and regions, the population estimates are obtained from this link [State Population Totals and Components of Change: 2020-2022](https://www.census.gov/data/tables/time-series/demo/popest/2020s-state-total.html)

-## Intermediate Data files:

-As part of the code, CSV files of the data pulled were created, these are present under the CSV_Files folder:
-1) Desktop_Page_Views.csv: This file has the output of the data pull for the desktop views of the movie list

-2) Mobile_App_Page_Views.csv: This file has the output of the data pull for the mobile app views of the movie list

-3) Mobile_Web_Page_Views.csv: This file has the output of the data pull for the mobile web views of the movie list
+TO BE NOTED: the input state file doesn't have data for the states of Nebraska and Connecticut.

 ## Final Output files:
-The final output is in the folders: "".
+The final output is in the folders: "Output Files".
+This file contains the article quality prediction and 2022 Estimated population for the cities by state and regional division.

-File:
+The fields in this file are as below:

 Fields:
+state (string): The US state
-state (character): state of the article. regional_division (character): regional division of the article. population (integer): 2022 population of the state. article_title (character): title of the article. revision_id (integer): last revision ID of the article obtained from MediaWii Action API. article_quality (character): predicted article quality obtained from the ORES API.
+page_title (string) : the page title for the Wiki article of the city regional_division (string): The region and division for the city Population Est. 2022 (numeric): 2022 estimated population for the state. lastrevid (numeric) : The ID column used by Wiki to fetch articles details by prediction (string) : the predicted article quality as obtained from the ORES API probability (numeric) : the probability for the associated article quality as obtained from the ORES API prediction_text (string) : user-friendly description of article quality

 ## Code files
 Present in the folder "Notebooks"